BenMan95/Password-Manager/README.md

 # Password-Manager
-A basic implementation of a password manager in Java
+A basic implementation of a password manager in Java \
+Currently WIP